 Environmental Science

-Gallinas River Discharge and its Relationship to Tree Canopy Cover in the Upper Gallinas Watershed, NM, 1939 – 2015
+Gallinas River Discharge And Its Relationship To Tree Canopy Cover In The Upper Gallinas Watershed, NM, 1939 – 2015

 Results

-1. Tree Canopy Cover
+Tree Canopy Cover

-As it is stated that tree canopy cover is determined by canopy percentage and watershed area.
+As it is stated tree canopy cover is determined by canopy percentage and watershed area.
 The tree canopy cover was established by Zonal Statistics.
-Various tree canopy cover has been found in the graph, and the least of 27.8 was observed in 1939, and it was increased to 50.2 and remained same for 1951-1952.
+Various tree canopy cover has been found in the graph, and the least of 27.8 was observed in 1939, and it was increased to 50.2 and remained the same for 1951-1952.
 However, then it was reduced to 37.69 for 1963-1964, again it was improved to 51.56 in 1986 and 52.52 in 1997.
-So, the highest tree canopy cover 0f 61.22 mi2 was observed in 2005.
-Then it was a massive reduction to 39.27mi2 in 2009.
-However, in the following year of 2011 percentage was modified to 57.82, then again it was little dropped to 55.92 in 2014.
+So, the highest tree canopy cover of 61.22 mi2 was observed in 2005.
+Then, it was a massive reduction to 39.27mi2 in 2009.
+However, in the following year, the 2011 percentage was modified to 57.82, and then again, it dropped to 55.92 in 2014.

-1. Discharge & Weather Data
+Discharge & Weather Data

-1. Correlation between Tree Canopy Cover, Discharge & Weather data
+Correlation between Tree Canopy Cover, Discharge & Weather data

 It is represented that both the discharge water from Gallinas River and tree canopy cover in the upper Gallinas watershed are correlated to each other.
-Thus, it can be stated that 55.2% of Gallinas watershed was covered tree canopy and discharged water led to improving vegetation of the area.
+Thus, it can be stated that 55.2% of Gallinas watershed was covered by tree canopy and discharged water led to improving vegetation of the area.

 The regression model aimed to understand that most of the variance was found at 58-76% tree canopy cover and discharge of 10-22 CFS.
 The correlation between discharge and tree canopy cover was found to be significant as of 0.0114.